-Alternative B would benefit businesses and the local economy by avoiding lost jobs, earnings, and public revenues, and by gradually restoring normal levels of activity and expectations for growth.
-The benefits of this part of alternative B to concessioners and to visitor-related business and public revenue would be beneficial, minor to moderate, and long term.
+Alternative B would benefit businesses and the local economy by avoiding lost jobs, earnings and public revenues and by gradually restoring normal levels of activity and expectations for growth.
+The benefits of this part of Alternative B to concessioners and to visitor-related business and public revenue would be beneficial, minor to moderate and long-term.

 Cumulative Impacts.
-Other past, present, and reasonably foreseeable future projects with the potential to impact socioeconomics include the road and highway improvement projects, the proposed petroleum exploration well, and the potential for additional development in surrounding areas.
+Other past, present and reasonably foreseeable future projects with the potential to impact socioeconomics include the road and highway improvement projects and the potential for additional development in surrounding areas.
 The road improvement projects would result in short-term beneficial negligible impacts as a result of the potential jobs and spending during the road construction.
-In the long term, road improvements would provide negligible beneficial impacts in improving access to the uplake developed areas and surrounding areas would provide minor socioeconomic benefits.
-The proposed petroleum exploration well would provide negligible socioeconomic benefits as a result of the drilling activities.
+In the long-term, road improvements would provide negligible beneficial impacts in improving access to the uplake developed areas and surrounding communities.
 Potential development in surrounding areas would provide minor socioeconomic benefits.
-The overall cumulative socioeconomic impacts would be short term, negligible, and beneficial and long term, negligible to minor, and beneficial.
-In combination with alternative B, the cumulative impacts would be short term, negligible to minor and beneficial and long term, minor to moderate, and beneficial as a result of the potential for development in the surrounding areas.
+The overall cumulative socioeconomic impacts would be short-term, negligible and beneficial and long-term, negligible to minor and beneficial.
+In combination with Alternative B, the cumulative impacts would be short-term, negligible to minor and beneficial and long-term, minor to moderate and beneficial as a result of the potential for development in the surrounding areas.

 Conclusion.
-Impacts to socioeconomics from the construction projects planned as part of alternative B would be short term, minor and beneficial.
-The benefits of alternative B to concessioners and to visitor-related business and public revenue would be beneficial, minor to moderate, and long term.
-In combination with alternative B, the cumulative impacts would be short term negligible to minor and beneficial and long term minor to moderate and beneficial as a result of the potential for development in the surrounding areas.
+Impacts to socioeconomics from the construction projects planned as part of Alternative B would be short-term, minor and beneficial.
+The benefits of Alternative B to concessioners and to visitor-related business and public revenue would be beneficial, minor to moderate and long-term.
+In combination with Alternative B, the cumulative impacts would be short-term negligible to minor and beneficial and long-term minor to moderate and beneficial as a result of the potential for development in the surrounding areas.